jgraykeyin/react-officetrivia/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Previous version was build with vanilla Javascript & HTML
+Previous version was built with vanilla Javascript & HTML